Crawl an entire site from one URL.

-Submit a URL
+Submit a seed URL

-Recursive Discovery
+Recursive discovery

 Without Spider

-- Build and maintain your own crawler infrastructure
+- Build and maintain crawler infrastructure

-- Handle URL deduplication, rate limiting, and politeness yourself
+- Handle dedup, rate limits, and politeness

-- Parse HTML and extract meaningful content from messy markup
+- Parse HTML and extract content manually

-- Manage headless browsers, proxies, and JavaScript rendering
+- Manage browsers, proxies, JS rendering

 With Spider

-- Automatic dedup, robots.txt compliance, and smart rate control
+- Auto dedup, robots.txt, smart rate control

-- Built-in JS rendering, proxy rotation, and anti-bot handling
+- Built-in JS rendering, proxy rotation, anti-bot

-Depth & Page Limits
+Depth & page limits

-Subdomain & TLD Expansion
+Subdomain & TLD expansion

 Extend crawling beyond the seed domain.
 Include subdomains like docs.example.com or follow links to related TLDs.

-Content Chunking
+Content chunking

-CSS & XPath Selectors
+CSS & XPath selectors

-Metadata & Headers
+Metadata & headers

-Budget Controls
+Budget controls

 from spider import Spider